kartonfarkas/api_docs/source/integrations/iframe/iframe.rst

 Please send the following information to your contact person:

 * The name of your service
-* A description of which customers should have access to the page (all customers, or customers with a given feature)
 * The login URL - it have to create a session, and redirect the customer back to Suite to the provided URL
 * The iframe URL - it will be loaded into the iframe